Androstane/NestedBD/README.md

 NestedBD is implemented as a BEAST2 package, and requires beast2 installation to run.

 #### Installing BEAST2
 Please follow the instruction on http://www.beast2.org/ and download the BEAST2 version for your operating system.
-Note that this is different to download source code of beast2 from GitHub repository.
+Note that this is different to download and build source code of beast2 from GitHub repository.

 #### Move package to where BEAUti can find it
+Then, to allow BEAST utilize the NestedBD package, we need to locate where BEAUti look for packages and move BD.addon.zip to that folder.

 By Default, BEAUti would look for package at ''$HOME/.beast2/''.
+Note that if you have not yet run BEAUti, you may not yet have a $HOME/.beast2 directory. or,
-If you have BEAUti UI installed you can check the path by:
+If you have BEAUti UI installed (look for executable file of BEAUti at where you install BEAST).
+Then you can check the path by:
 - open BEAUti
 - Open the Package Manager through File > Manage Packages.
 - Click the question mark on right corner.